bioforensics/lusSTR/README.md

 ## Filtering RU alleles and Creation of Files for Use in ProbGen Software

-**Currently, lusSTR is only set up to filter and identify stutter based on RU alleles for autosomal loci; future work will expand into the use of the LUS+ allele/sequence string as well as for sex chromosome loci and SNPs.*

 The ```filter``` command provides the opportunity to filter sequences using thresholds such as:
 * Detection threshold (both static and dynamic)